How do I let my professors know if I have to miss class?

-The Department of Student & Community Relations manages an off-campus housing database that serves students who are looking for off-campus housing
+The Office of Student & Community Relations manages an off-campus housing database that serves students who are looking for off-campus housing.

 I am concerned about a friend…who can I call for help?

 There are many reasons that you may be concerned for a friend at UVM.
 Thankfully there are many resources on campus that can offer assistance.
-You can begin by looking at Student Concerns A-Z or you can also call Nicholas Negrete, Assistant Dean for Retention & Assessment at 802-656-3380 for help.
+You can begin by looking at Student Concerns A-Z.To speak to someone about your concerns please call Assistant Dean for Retention at 802-656-3380.